 The system worked.
 Every choice you made led to a series of consequences that brought you to the place you’re at today.

-I could blame the mortgage crisis of 2009 for my eventual bankruptcy, but the truth of the matter is, I made choices that left me unprepared for what may happen in the future causing me to lose my condo and get buried in debt.
+I could blame the mortgage crisis in 2009 for losing my condo and my bankruptcy, but the truth of the matter is, I made choices that left me unprepared for what may happen in the future.
+Even though a lot of people suffered financially, I am still responsible for the choices that led me to that point.

-The mortgage crisis wasn’t the issue, my lack of preparedness was.
+The mortgage crisis wasn’t the issue.
+My lack of preparedness was.
 But maybe losing my job had something to do with it too, right?
 Well, what if I prepared for that too?
-We’re always told to have at least 6 months of emergency savings just in case something like that happens, but how many of us actually make that happen?
+We’re always told to have at least 6 months of emergency savings just in case something like that happens, but not everyone can follow that advice.

-I didn’t save – I just wasn’t that good at it.
+I didn’t save.
+I just wasn’t that good at it.
 I used to spend money when I had it because it felt good to spend it.
 And I assumed I always would have it.
-But losing my job wasn’t really a contributor to my bankruptcy, my own choices throughout the years was.
+But losing my job wasn’t really a contributor to my bankruptcy.
+My own choices throughout the years were.

 The system is perfect.
 The “system” is cause and effect.
 What you do now affects what happens to you in the future.
 If you have no savings and you lose your job today, think about what you spent your money on in the last 6 months.
 And think about what choices you made when you were younger that led to where you got to today.

-That’s the gist of today’s episode.
+That’s the concept of this article.
 There is no perfect method, only a perfect system of cause and effect.
 And even that has some unusual anomalies now and again.

-My girlfriend can not figure out the songs I hum around her.
+My girlfriend can not figure out the songs I hum.
 For the longest time, I couldn’t figure out why.
-It would drive me bonkers in fact, because I knew I was humming it correctly, and I knew it was a popular song!
-Yet, it was a mystery to her.
+It would drive me bonkers in fact because I knew I was humming the song correctly, and I knew it was a popular song.
+Yet, what I was humming was a mystery to her.

-She said, “What?
-That’s not how it goes at all!
+She replied, “What?
+That’s not how it goes at all.
 You’re completely wrong.”

-Then she hummed it like this (her humming a different tune).
+Then she hummed it a slightly different way.

+I could not believe what I was hearing.
 I said, “What?
-That’s not it!
+That’s not it.
 You are way off!”

 But, she surprised me by saying, “See?
-I told you, it goes exactly the way I sung it.” (she hums again).
+I told you, it goes exactly the way I sang it.”
+She hummed it again, the same way she did before.

-Suddenly, she understood what I heard and realized what was happening right away.
-It turns out we were both right.
+Suddenly, she understood what I heard and realized what was happening.
+It turned out we were both right.
+I told her, “You’re not right, I am.
+It’s clear you’re wrong.”

 She said, “No, listen closer.
 I’m singing the harmony, you’re singing the melody.”